socketry/traces/guides/getting-started/README.md

 MyClass.new.my_method
 ~~~

 This code by itself will not create any traces.
-In order to execute it and output traces, you must set up a consumer.
+In order to execute it and output traces, you must set up a backend to consume them.

 ### Consuming Traces